 Residing by the great waters has its perils.
 Several floods have threatened the Pink Elephant.
 In fact, in spring of 1965, the waters rose to Pinky's feet.
 Of course, the Mississippi can also provide lots of fun.
 In 1976, fun-loving Democrats loaded the elephant onto a pontoon boat and Pinky "water-skied" down the river to visit future President Jimmy Carter.

 Throughout 1994, the Pink Elephant was moved for safekeeping as the City of Marquette worked on the Port of Marquette development project.
 By year's end Pinky was back overlooking the mighty Mississippi.

 So, now you know that the Pink Elephant is not just a symbol of fun, food and good times, but a historic presence that shares its history with the people of the Upper Mississippi.

 Located at Mile Marker 634.6 on the Mississippi River, just up from riverboat casino.
 Electric and water hookups, fuel, soft drinks, beer, ice and snacks.

 Free shuttle service from marina to casino and area hotels when shuttles are running on Fridays, Saturdays and Sundays.

-The Marina is now closed for the season.
+The Marina is now open for the season.